software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 For the _second user story_, the Developers came up with the following tasks:

 1. Add the form login configuration to the Spring Security configuration
+2. Add a /api/users/current REST API endpoint that returns the authenticated user's information
-2. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not authenticated
+3. Hide the "Add a reading recommendation" link in the reading recommendation list page if the user is not authenticated
-3. Hide the "Add a category" link in the category list page if the user is not authenticated
+4. Hide the "Add a category" link in the category list page if the user is not authenticated
-4. Hide the "Register" link in the navigation bar if the user is authenticated
+5. Hide the "Register" link in the navigation bar if the user is authenticated
-5. Add a "Sign in" link to the navigation bar which is visible if the user is not authenticated
+6. Add a "Sign in" link to the navigation bar which is visible if the user is not authenticated

 For the _third user story_, the Developers came up with the following tasks:

 1. Add the relationship attributes for User and ReadingRecommendation JPA entity classes
-2. Associate the authenticated user with the added reading recommendation
+2. Associate the authenticated user with the reading recommendation in the controller method handling the add form submission
-3. Add a /api/users/current REST API endpoint that returns the authenticated user's information
-4. Hide the "Edit" link in the reading recommendation list if the recommendation is not added by the user
+3. Hide the "Edit" link in the reading recommendation list if the recommendation is not added by the user
+4. Check that the reading recommendation's user matches the authenticated user in the controller method handling the edit form submission

 {: .important-title }